 For those familiar with Japan and for first-time visitors alike, this tour offers many memorable experiences for the textile enthusiast.
 Included will be a Kabuki theatre performance, augmented by a special display of the popular art’s outlandish costumes; exclusive talks by curators at Tokyo and Kyoto’s prestigious National Museums; time at the dramatic, recently established Enoura Observatory; visits to traditional textile workshops to see artisans at work; and viewings of private collections and select dealers’ stock.

 Tokyo.
 The tour begins in Tokyo with dinner in the hotel.
+(Flights are not included.
+Your room is available from 2.00pm on 1st November – see practicalities.)
 First of five nights in Tokyo.

 Tokyo.
 The Mori Museum and Observation Deck is a contemporary art gallery with the opportunity to view the metropolis from the rooftop at 270 metres.
 At the Kyoritsu Women’s University Museum view Japanese textiles and costume.
 The Bunka Gakuen Costume Museum holds regular exhibitions on the theme of ‘Understanding the Culture of the World and Japan through Clothing’.
 Mr Tadashi Morita specialises in antique Japanese folk textiles – view his world-class collection.